binarman/esp32-counter/README.md

 | middle |  27  |
 | right  |  14  |

+#### OTHERS

+There are one additional pin used for battery voltage monitoring.

+GPIO 34 is attached to battery positive terminal.

 ### CMake build

 This build is for **debug** purposes only.